Garden City Movement (band): History

 On June 13, 2014, the second single from the EP, "Bengali Cinema", was released via noisey, A few days later on June 14 and 18, 2014 two more singles was released via Stereogum in an unprecedented manner, as a result three songs out of four was public few days prior official release date.
 "Bengali Cinema" was also released in a deluxe limited edition (300), Special colored vinyl including the two EP's of the band.
 This is the first vinyl released by BLDG5 Records.
 At the same time of the "Bengali Cinema" EP releases BLDG5 Records announced collaboration remix contest with Ninjatune via "NinjaJamm" iPhone app.

 On July 28, 2014, after two successful EP's, collaborations, reviews and excellent live Boiler Room show, Garden City Movement announced the worldwide agency Creative Artists Agency as their official booking agency.

 On September 14, 2014, Garden City Movement track "Terracotta" was featured on Ninja Tune "Ninja Jamm - EP Bundle 5" alongside Lapalux, Machinedrum, Mr Scruff and more.

 On November 17, 2014, Garden City Movement track "Pont des Arts" was released via Stereogum.
 The song is named after pedestrian bridge in Paris Pont des Arts where young couples traditionally commemorate their love by locking padlocks onto it.
 Until the official release the band played the song only on live shows.

-On February 2, 2015, The Vinyl Factory and BLDG5 Records revealed a new song of Garden City Movement and announced on a new five-track EP from the band "Modern West" that will released on April 6, 2015 on digital and vinyl formats.
+On February 2, 2015, The Vinyl Factory and BLDG5 Records revealed a new song of Garden City Movement and announced on a new five-track EP from the band "Modern West" that would be released on April 6, 2015 on digital and vinyl formats.
 The song "My Only Love" premiered on Factmag and drew international attention.
 The announcement of the new EP marks the beginning of the cooperation between London based label The Vinyl Factory and BLDG5 Records. later on February 26, 2015 "Recollections" the second single form Modern West EP was released via Noisey.
 In addition, on March 23, 2015 The Vinyl Factory and BLDG5 Records released the third single from "Modern West" EP “When We Had It Easy” via Stereogum.

 On March 16, 2018, the band released their first full album Apollonia.